KospY/BasSDK/Components/ThunderRoad/LadderBuilder.md

 # Ladder Builder

 ## Overview
-This component allows you to easily create a ladder of any length by repeating a single rung object vertically.
+This component allows you to easily create a ladder of any length by repeating a single rung object along the Y axis.

+This component has an example within the SDK examples folder.

 ### Setup
 1. Create an empty gameobject.